jjgradwell/UbuntuConfigLTS/README.md

    guest ok = no
    create mask = 0755
 ```
-Save the changes to the file, and then run the following commands to restart the server and create the actual shared directories

 Add the users that are allowed access to the system, replacing {$user} with the actual user name

 ```
    sudo useradd {$user}
    sudo passwd {$user}
 ```

-Now create the samba accounts
+Now create the samba accounts, supplying a password for each account you add when prompted

 ```
    sudo smbpasswd -a {user}
 ```